 The Cayman Islands are a United Kingdom Overseas Territory.
 Great Britain retains authority for the Cayman Islands' defense, external affairs and internal security.
 The Cayman Islands is a parliamentary democracy with judicial, executive and legislative branches.
 The Cayman Islands legislature consists of a speaker of the house, 15 elected members and the Deputy Governor and the Attorney General (who are ex officio members).
 The Cabinet consists of five Ministers (including the Premier) appointed by the Governor from among the elected members of the Legislative Assembly and the Deputy Governor and the Attorney General (who are ex officio members).
-The Governor is required to appoint as Premier, the leader of the political party that has a majority of the seats of elected members of the legislature.
+The Governal (who are ex officio members) appointed by the Governal the Attorney General (who are ex officio members).
+The Governal the Deputy Governant as Premier, the leader of the political party that has a majority of the seats of elected members of the legislature.
 Stable government has prevailed in the Cayman Islands since its decision to remain a direct British dependency following Jamaica's move to independence in 1962.

 Grand Cayman enjoys one of the highest standards of living in the Caribbean.
-Per capita income in 2010, the most recent year for which this information is available, was estimated at \$50,526.
+Per capita income in 2011, the most recent year for which this information is available, was estimated at \$51,431.